 Interview with Ellah A. Thaun - Part 2

 Ellah: I've had panic attacks every day from waking up because I felt that was not even my body.
-Gender dysphoria can be really frightening and dangerous to yourself if you're not listening to what your mind is telling about you if you're doing things the way people think you are.
+Gender dysphoria can be really frightening and dangerous to yourself if you're not listening to what your mind is telling you about who you are, if you're doing things the way people think you should.
 If you know you're a girl, then you are a girl and that's it.
 Nobody has the right to tell you the contrary.

-I've had a younger brother, who, sadly is not even as powerful as a word, passed away four years ago this week.
+Ellah: I've had a younger brother, who, sadly, is not even as powerful as a word, passed away four years ago this week.
 He was so intelligent and aware of so many things.
-He was one of the 2 or 3 people that really made me fully conscious that I was slowly transitioning without knowing it.
-Losing him at the beginning of my transition was worst than any nightmares but he gave me the strength to make everything true about myself and about my life, and I'm grateful to him every day.
+He was one of the two or three people that really made me fully conscious that I was slowly transitioning without knowing it.
+Losing him at the beginning of my transition was worse than any nightmares, but he gave me the strength to make everything true about myself and about my life, and I'm grateful to him every day.

 OOTD (outfit of the day).